 Steve joined Watsi on August 8th, 2013.
 Seven years ago, Steve joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Steve's most recent donation traveled 8,500 miles to support Kevin, a baby boy from Kenya, to fund surgery to repair his facial burns.
+Steve's most recent donation traveled 8,500 miles to support Augostino, a sweet and playful boy from Kenya, to fund surgery to heal his burns.

 Kevin is a 1-year-old baby and the youngest in a family of four.
 His siblings are aged between 3-7 years.
 They live in their ancestral home together with their parents and grandparents.
 Kevin's father is a hardworking man who tends farms for a living.
 His mother sells vegetables at a local market.
 Their combined income is often just enough to feed their family and the elderly grandparents.
 When Kevin was only seven months, he fell into a fire while crawling.
 He was in the custody of his grandmother who was preparing a meal in their home kitchen.
 He is currently not able to close his right eye and his mouth because of the contractures that formed as he was healing.
 Fortunately, our medical partner, African Mission Healthcare Foundation, is helping Kevin receive treatment.
 On October 5th, surgeons at their care center will perform a burn contracture release surgery for Kevin.
 After the surgery, he will be able to blink freely and close his eyes.
 Now, their family needs help to fund this $1,500 procedure.
 Kelvin mother says, “This kid is only one year and in pain as a result of the burns.
 He has difficulties in sleeping because he cannot close his eye.
 This surgery will help him be able to sleep well and close his eyes.”